Windows 11 23H2 new features and changes (September 2023 update)

 Spotlight preview interface

-As part of the experience, the Windows 11 2023 update also changes the behavior that enables the Window Spotlight feature when using the default background or solid color before an operating system update.
+As part of the experience, the Windows 11 2023 Update also changes the behavior that enables the Window Spotlight feature when using the default background or solid color before an operating system update.
 If you turn off the feature, the system won’t try to enable the feature again in future updates.

-New Taskbar with app labels
+New Taskbar ungroup and labels

 Microsoft is bringing back the “Combine taskbar buttons and hide labels” settings to allow users to show labels in different ways, including “Never,” “When taskbar is full,” or “Always.”
 Also, the system offers a separate setting for turning this feature on for other Taskbars when using multiple monitors.